rkriemann/HLR/README.md

 Install the frameworks according to the corresponding installation instructions.

+HLIBpro can be downloaded from hlibpro.com.
+Afterwards set the "prefix" variable in the file "bin/hlib-config" to the directory where you have installed HLIBpro and modify the call to "hlib-config" in the file SConstruct such that it points to the correct location.

 For MPI, it is assumed that at least MPI_THREAD_SERIALIZED is supported (optimal is MPI_THREAD_MULTIPLE).